LogtalkDotOrg/logtalk3/examples/complements/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains an example that shows how to use a category to explicitly complement an existing object (without modifying its source code), thus providing functionality similar to Objective-C categories.
+This folder contains two examples that show how to use a category to explicitly complement existing objects (without modifying its source code), thus providing functionality similar to Objective-C categories.

-The complemented objects need to be compiled with the flag `complements` set to `allow` (its default value is `deny`).
-This solution was adapted to improve performance of applications that doesn't use complementing categories and to provide a solution for preventing the use of categories to break object encapsulation.
-Note that the `complements` flag can be set on a per-object basis.
+The complemented objects need to be compiled with the flag `complements` set to either `allow` or `restrict` (its default value is `deny`; this solution was adapted to improve performance of applications that doesn't use complementing categories and to provide a solution for preventing the use of categories to break object encapsulation).
+Note that the `complements` flag can be set on a per-object basis as in this example.